gulpjs/liftoff/README.md

 2. Make a `Hackfile.js` with some arbitrary javascript it.
 3. Run `liftoff` while in the same parent folder.

 For extra credit, try writing your `Hackfile` in coffeescript.
-Then, run `takeoff --require coffee-script/register`.
+Then, run `takeoff --require coffee-script`.
 Make sure you install coffee-script locally, though!